MatteoCalvanico/AngularPortfolio/README.md

 ## Start up

-to download all the dependency, run:
+To download all the dependency, run:
 ```bash
 npm i
 ```